nonizawa/pSA/README.md

 - `--tau`:  A pseudo inverse temperature is increased every tau cycle

+- `--rand`:  A type of random signal for p-bits: 0 for uniform and 1 for poisson

 - `--mean_range`: The size of time window for averaing

 ### SpSA (Stalled pSA)

-Here is a python program for SSAU that can run, like SSA.
+Here is a python program for SpSA that can run, like TApSA.
 - `SpSA.py`

 It has the same options as TApSA except the folling one: